nikomatsakis/rustweek-25-project/index.md

 name: title
 count: false

-# "Our Vision for Rust"
+# "The Rust Vision Doc and You"

 ## RustWeek 2025 Project Track